H3llKa1ser/SOC-Assistant-Guide/Methodology/Digital Forensics/GUID Partition Table (GPT).md

 **6. Partition Name (72 bytes):** Human-readable partition label encoded in UTF-16LE format.
 Can contain up to 36 Unicode characters.
 Decode to view the partition's name.

+### Find the partition type GUID

+Find the start of the array, then add 128 bytes to jump to the second entry

+      512  x 2 = 1024 + 128 = 1152

+The second partition's metadata starts at Decimal offset 1152.

+Navigate to that offset, by going to:

+      Search -> Go to -> "Dec" radio button -> 1152 -> OK

+You will find the GUID in the first 16 bytes of that entry.

+On formatting it properly, you will find it on the Quick Explanation chapter of the Partition Entry Array part.